mirac7/codegraph/README.md

 # CodeGraph

-Validation of GitHub projects exposure to CVE vulnerabilities and visualize dependecies with graph UI.
+Validation of GitHub projects exposure to common vulnerabilities and exploits (CVEs) and dependecy visualization with graph UI.

 Users can select GitHub repository and check vulnerability status for libraries, visually with attractive graph representation.

-**Link to web application** ->  https://secure.codegraph.space/
+**Link to live demo** ->  https://secure.codegraph.space/

 ## GitHub data
 - Repository URL